So you have submitted your acting resume and headshot and now you have attracted the attention of the casting director or the casting team.

 B – If you have not sent a link to your demo reel or samples of your acting the Casting Team still may be looking to see how you act, what your style is, and if you can you memorize lines.

-In either case there is a few things you must do……
+In either case, there are a few things you must do……

 #4 NEVER USE SCENES FROM POPULAR FILM- Most industry professionals recommend not to use scenes from a movie.
 Often the scene is too recognizable and creates a distraction of comparing the person performing it with the person that played the character in the movie.